-Nuts and Bolts Research Methods Symposium (14th Annual)
+Nuts and Bolts Research Methods Symposium (15th Annual)

-Who Should Attend
+Who Should Attend:

-To Attend: Just sign in when you arrive (pre-registration is not necessary), but seating, course materials & meals are limited.
-Please wear your name tag for identification & networking purposes.
-We recommend that UT and Erlanger faculty & staff walk to the symposium from Erlanger if you are able to walk .5 miles.
+To Attend: Registration is not necessary, but seating, course materials & meals are limited.
+Please wear your name tag for identification and networking purposes.

 To Walk to Nuts & Bolts from Erlanger: From Erlanger, go west on Third Street (up the hill), turn left on Palmetto Street, and turn right on Fifth Street.
 You’ll see the UTC Bookstore on the left, which is in the University Center.
 Enter here.
-There will be signs to guide you to the Tennessee Room.
+There will be signs to guide you to the appropriate rooms.

 Conference Attire: We encourage you to be comfortable at this quality educational experience.
 Casual business attire and a light sweater or jacket are suggested.